The Life of Jesus (film)

-La vie de Jésus (English: The Life of Jesus) is the 1997 debut feature film by director Bruno Dumont.
+The Life of Jesus (French: La Vie de Jésus) is a 1997 feature film directed by director Bruno Dumont in his debut.
 It was the winner of the BFI Sutherland Trophy, the Prix Jean Vigo and European Discovery of the Year at the European Film Awards, as well as the special mention for Camera d’Or at Cannes.
 Set in the town of Bailleul, the film casts a bleak look at the life of an unemployed teenager with learning difficulties who descends into rape and murder.
 The choice of title for the film is unexplained.

 Plot

 Freddy is an unemployed epileptic youth, living with his mother who runs a little bar and sleeping when he can with his girlfriend Marie, who works in a supermarket.
 When not attending hospital he hangs around with four unemployed boys (the sixth member of the gang is in hospital dying of AIDS).
 The five are members of an all-male marching band that has an all-female majorettes section and, after a rehearsal, they gang rape one of the girls.
 Her father publicly denounces them as cowardly rapists.
 Marie, disgusted at Freddy's behaviour, accepts the advances of Kader, from a North African family.
 The five abduct Kader, and Freddy kicks him to death.
 The police inspector denounces him as a cowardly racist murderer.